-No public official of the City of Riverside shall violate the Charter of the City of Riverside, the Riverside Municipal Code, and any established policies of the City of Riverside affecting the operations of local government, or any state or federal law pertaining to the office which they hold.
+No public official of the City of Riverside shall intentionally or repeatedly violate the Charter of the City of Riverside, the Riverside Municipal Code, or any established policies of the City of Riverside affecting the operations of local government, or be convicted of violation of any state or federal law pertaining to the office which they hold.
 (Ord.
+7403 § 3, 2017; Ord.
 7328 § 3, 2016)